 We are good corporate citizens and support local non-profit groups, offer internships, etc. We support also our industry and related marine groups like Block Island's Great Salt Pond Committee, Maine's Island Institute and The Nature Conservancy.

 Foley Engines is fully compliant with all environmental regulations.
 For example, to clean castings, rather than using old style hot tanks with attendant liquid disposal problems, we use environmentally sensitive industrial baking ovens.

 One of the ways that we add value is to have skilled, professional people on our team.
 Our people are engine pros with decades of engine industry experience.
 Many have been with us for over 20 years.

 We have noticed that other companies in the face of tough times have cut back on their staffing levels and training.
 We haven't.

 Our people have the latest in factory training, access to Deutz Serpic and Perkins SPI online catalogs, and other tools to help identify the parts you need.
 Our people have the technical and product knowledge that you won't find in a local parts store or marina.

 The industry recognizes this and we are interviewed regularly by trade journals (e.g., National Fisherman, Construction Equipment Guide, Maine Coastal News, etc.) and appear on national panels and forums.

 This is one of our strongest competitive advantages.
 It is a major benefit to you, our customer.
 This ensures that we meet your needs quickly with the right solution.
 The first time.
 For example, if you buy a Zenith carburetor or an exhaust purifier from us you're not just buying a carburetor or an exhaust purifier.
-You're buying an 97 year old company that is full of people who understand fuel systems and how they work and who can support that carburetor or purifier.
+You're buying a 102 year old company that is full of people who understand fuel systems and how they work and who can support that carburetor or purifier.